 Distance Education at LSCO

 Distance Education and Online Education are often used synonymously.
 Regardless of the terminology used, at Lamar State College Orange online education is when students take a majority of coursework from a distance/off-campus through the Blackboard learning management system.
 Depending on course requirements, students might have to come to campus for testing or lab components.
 Online education offers students several advantages for completing their education.
-Students are able to engage in education from a distance, in the comfort of their own home, and in a relaxed self-pace.
+Students are able to engage in education from a distance, in the comfort of their own homes, and in a relaxed self-paced.

 Lamar State College Orange adheres to the definition of distance education and good practices set by the Texas Higher Education Coordinating Board.
 In addition, LSCO follows the guidance of the Southern Association of Colleges and Schools Commission on Colleges’ distance education definition and standards.

 What do online courses require?